HallowayFinch/fincharchive.com/about.md

 </p>

 <p>
-  Related materials and release notes are also published through the
+  Related materials and release notes are also published through
-  <a href="https://www.hallowayfinch.com" rel="noopener">Halloway Finch Substack</a>, which may
+  <a href="https://www.hallowayfinch.com" rel="noopener">HallowayFinch.com</a>, which may
   contain drafts, alternate presentations, or out-of-sequence fragments.
 </p>